 Though a lazy day at the spa will always be a luxurious way to recharge, sometimes you need to energize yourself with something that offers a little more excitement to match a city as vibrant as San Francisco.
-When that’s the case, the six following experiences will allow you to reset while also appreciating just what it is that makes this place so remarkable.
+See the city in a unique way and get active with these seven experiences.

 An excellent way to see San Francisco is on two wheels.
 It’s an invigorating experience that not only allows you to really take in the sights, smells and sounds but also tap into your sense of exploration.
 While the hills can be intimidating, there are cycling maps that show the easiest routes.
 Also, some rides don’t involve many hills at all, like biking across the Golden Gate Bridge or along Crissy Field.
 If you want a little extra help, you can also rent a tandem bicycle with your partner or an electric bike that can reach speeds of almost 20 miles per hour (32 kilometers per hour).
 Civitatis rents bikes for 24 hours at a time, so you can take your time exploring.

 There are only a few places in the world where you can see coastal redwood trees, with the most stunning being Muir Woods National Monument – about 30 minutes north of San Francisco.
 A walk in nature offers a sense of peace not easily found in the city, so this park’s proximity to SF allows you to enjoy the best of both worlds.
 With its flat and wide wooden walking paths, the park is easy to explore but can get quite crowded, making a guided tour an ideal way to see the forest.
 On the tour, you’ll learn about the trees in Muir Woods, including their age (the average age is 600 to 800 years old, with the oldest tree being at least 1,200 years old) and their height (the tallest one is 258 feet, or 79 meters).